Ad Standards sometimes receives complaints about advertising that may be regarded as “political”.

 Truth in political advertising

 Many public complaints regarding political advertising raise issues about the truth and accuracy of the advertisement, in particular concerns that the advertising is misleading.
-The Advertising Standards Board considers complaints under Section 2 of the Code of Ethics, which does not cover matters of truth and accuracy.
+The Community Panel considers complaints under Section 2 of the Code of Ethics, which does not cover matters of truth and accuracy.

 Currently, there is no legal requirement for the content of political advertising to be factually correct.
 Complainants are advised to raise their concerns with the advertiser directly and/or with their local Member of Parliament.